Why Alcohol-Free Cider Tastes Good (And Always Has)

 27 March 2026Andrew Connor

 AF beer gets the headlines.
 AF spirits get the hype.
-But quietly, without much fuss, AF cider has become one of the most reliably good categories in the alcohol-free world.
-There's a reason for that, and it starts in the orchard.
+But quietly, without much fuss, alcohol-free cider has become one of the most reliably good categories in the no-and-low world.
+The reason why alcohol-free cider tastes good is straightforward, and it starts in the orchard.

 Every AF drink faces the same basic challenge: alcohol carries flavour, adds body, and changes how your mouth perceives a drink.
 Remove it, and you lose more than just the booze.
 But cider has a natural advantage that beer and wine don't.

 First, cider starts at a relatively low ABV, typically 4-8%.
 Compare that to wine at 12-15% or spirits at 35-50%.
-The less alcohol you need to remove, the fewer volatile flavour compounds you lose in the process.
-BevZero, one of the world's leading dealcoholisation specialists, has found that cider holds up "just as well, if not better than wine" during their low-temperature vacuum distillation process.
+The less alcohol you need to remove, the fewer volatile flavour compounds you lose in the dealcoholisation process.
+BevZero, a leading dealcoholisation specialist, says both cider and wine hold up extremely well to low-temperature vacuum distillation, and notes that cider's fruit-forwardness can be more resilient than some wine varieties.

 Second, and this is the crucial bit: cider's character comes from apples, not from alcohol.
-The malic acid that gives cider its tartness, the fruity esters developed during fermentation (ethyl acetate, isoamyl acetate, ethyl hexanoate), the natural sweetness of the fruit, none of these depend on ethanol to reach your palate.
+The malic acid that gives cider its tartness is already in the fruit before fermentation even starts.
+The fruity esters that drive aroma (compounds like ethyl acetate) are built during fermentation by the yeast, not by the ethanol itself.
+Once those esters are formed, they stay in the liquid even after the alcohol is later stripped out.
 Take the alcohol away and the apple is still right there.

-Crafty Nectar took the Trophy at the International Cider Challenge by blending fresh-pressed cider with west country apple juice, producing what they call a "medium zingy cider with no compromise on taste."
-And Chance, claiming to be the UK's first dedicated non-alcoholic cider brand, starts with an 8.2% ABV cider before carefully reducing it to 0.5%, retaining notes of crisp apple, citrus, and even light woody complexity.
+Crafty Nectar took the Trophy at the International Cider Challenge 2024 by blending fresh-pressed cider with west country apple juice, producing a medium-sweet 0.5% with apple character intact.
+And Chance, which positions itself as the UK's first dedicated non-alcoholic cider brand, starts with an 8.2% ABV cider before carefully reducing it to 0.5%, retaining notes of crisp apple, citrus and even light woody complexity.

 These aren't sugar-water apple drinks.
 They're real ciders that happen to have the alcohol removed.